Charli XCX: 2012–2015: Breakthrough with True Romance and Sucker

 In addition to Rechtshaid, she began working with Swedish producer Patrik Berger.
 He sent her two beats, and she quickly wrote songs for each, one of which became "I Love It" and the other of which became "You're the One".
 She stated she did not end up releasing "I Love It" herself as she could not reconcile it with her sound, but in 2012, Swedish duo Icona Pop re-recorded the song and released it as a single featuring her vocals.
 The song became an international hit, hitting number one in Charli XCX's home country and climbing to number seven on the Billboard Hot 100 in 2013.
 In June, she released "You're the One" as a single from her EP of the same name, followed by her debut mixtape Heartbreaks and Earthquakes, a one-track file consisting of eight songs, including a cover of the Blood Orange song "Champagne Coast" and Odd Future's remix of "You're the One".
 On Halloween, she released a new song called "Cloud Aura" featuring Brooke Candy, followed by her second mixtape Super Ultra, released exclusively through her website in November.
 In early 2013, she released "You (Ha Ha Ha)" and announced her debut album, followed by "What I Like" in March.
 True Romance was released on 12 April 2013.
 It peaked at number 85 on the UK Albums Chart, at number five on the US Billboard Top Heatseekers, and at number 11 on the Australian Hitseekers Albums Chart.
 The album was received well by music critics, earning a 76/100 on Metacritic, which assigns a normalised rating out of 100 based on reviews from mainstream critics, indicating the album's "generally favorable reviews".
-In May, she released "Just Desserts", a song with Welsh singer-songwriter Marina.
+In May, she released "Just Desserts", a song with Welsh singer-songwriter Marina and the Diamonds.